BrannonKLuong/dropshop_ML_overlay/README.md

 ## This following portion will elaborate on the design process.

 # The Problem:
 #### Previous Algorithms would lose track of the droplets in the chip.
-When those droplets are reacquired by the computer vision they'd be labeled a new droplet.
+When those droplets are reacquired by computer vision the lost droplet would be labeled a new droplet.
 Droplets being lost by computer vision or former models are described as disappearances.
 Additionally, previous implementations used limited forms of Labeling such as Model provided labeling or incrementing counter labeling.

+For example: if droplet 0 was lost in frame 2 denoted as d0.
+The counter would increment and label it new:
+Frame 1: d0
+Frame 2:
+Frame 3: d1

 # Solution and Approach:

 #### The solution leverages the simplicity of knowing that the course is consistent.
 Meaning that the droplets travel across a fixed path.
 The implementation must also keep in mind that Machine Learning Models do not explicitly have a form of carrying information over to determine consecutive frames.
 Tracking algorithms such as Kalman's algorithm estimate where an object will be based on its trajectory from previous frames and its current position in current frames.
 Kalman's filter is ideal for more complex environments.
 Maintaining this logic the design of this implementation of Dropshop uses Droplet objects to retain as much information to infer the position.
 Due to the simplicity of the Course lay the following was used to infer the future position of droplets.
+Initialize a bounding box that shows the direction of the segment of the course and whether the segment is a curve or a straight.
+A straight, simple in its implementations, modifies the x or y value of a droplet by the direction it's heading.
+A curve needs to be labeled accurately to utilize the Quadratic equation to predict its traversal along the course's curve.
+From this point let d<subscript>n</subscript> denote droplets, course to be the entire path, segments be any part of the course, Det<subscript>n</subscript> to denote detections.

 1. Pass in weights_path which is a file of weights trained with YoloV8 and a video path to main()
     ```if __name__ == '__main__':